During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 Whether or not your site is mobile friendly is more likely to come down to theme choice, rather than CMS.

-So if you spot any mobile usability errors in Google Search Console…
+So if you spot any mobile usability errors

-…the first thing to check should be your theme.
+the first thing to check should be your theme.

-Note: HTTPS and mobile-friendliness are both important Google ranking factors, which is why we included them in our tests.
-However, we didn’t factor them into the overall scores as they don’t really provide more SEO control for users — hey are either covered by the platform or not.
+Note: HTTPS and mobile-friendliness are both confirmed Google ranking factors, which is why we included them in our tests.
+However, we didn’t factor them into the overall scores as they don’t really provide more SEO control for users — they are either covered by the platform or not.
 In any case, both factors are covered by all the CMS systems we tested and would not influence the final positions.

 301 Redirects